Updated on July 14, 2022.

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
-Login cookies last for two days, and screen options cookies last for a year.
-If you select “Remember Me”, your login will persist for one year.
+By default, your login cookies will persist for one year.
 If you log out of your account, the login cookies will be removed.

 6. Data collection relating particularly to the MyBioethics mobile application

 The full nature of the Service is that it integrates the MyBioethics.com website and the MyBioethics mobile application together.
 Thus, it is integral to address both parts of the Service at the same time.
 For the sake of clarity, however, this section addresses data collection relating more directly to the MyBioethics mobile application.

 When data subjects install the MyBioethics mobile application either through Apple App Store (for iOS) or Google Play Store (for Android), they consent to the terms of these services.
 Particularly noteworthy is that this means consenting to the policies these services have regarding gathering data on application installations and other such general usage relating to the application.